 Before deciding if an Appointeeship is the right choice, you will have a needs assessment.
 Your social worker will discuss the options with you and make a referral if it is appropriate and in your best interest.

-If the Client Finance Team is appointed they will:
+If the Court of Protection Team is appointed they will:

 - Set up appropriate banking arrangements